awsdocs/amazon-pinpoint-developer-guide/doc-source/send-messages-sdk.md

 Use this example to send email by using the [AWS SDK for JavaScript in Node\.js](https://aws.amazon.com/sdk-for-node-js/)\.
 This example assumes that you've already installed and configured the SDK for JavaScript in Node\.js\.
 For more information, see [Getting started](https://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-intro.html) in the *AWS SDK for JavaScript in Node\.js Developer Guide*\.

-This example assumes that you're using a shared credentials file to specify the Access Key and Secret Access Key for an existing IAM user\.
+This example assumes that you're using a shared credentials file to specify the Access Key and Secret Access Key for an existing user\.
 For more information, see [Setting credentials](https://docs.aws.amazon.com/sdk-for-javascript/latest/developer-guide/setting-credentials.html) in the *AWS SDK for JavaScript in Node\.js Developer Guide*\.

 This code example was tested using the SDK for JavaScript in Node\.js version 2\.388\.0 and Node\.js version 11\.7\.0\.